fadeke000/starter-academic/content/slides/example/index.md

 ## Chapter 2: The Influence of Dampened Locomotor Function on Calling Structure in the house cricket Acheta domesticus
 ![image](https://user-images.githubusercontent.com/42219937/172278191-fc594b40-563d-47a7-ad38-667bc7ceed81.png)

 ---
+## Background
+- Whole organism performance affects fitness in many different contexts.
+- We define fitness as an organisms ability to survive and produce offspring.
+- We investigate the role performance has in mating interactions.
+---

 ## Code Highlighting